pfrazee/pfrazee.github.io/_posts/2014-03-06-a-big-problem.md

 title: A Big Problem
 ---

-Not a lot of people know me.
-It's starting to dawn on me that's so.
-A few people in Austin have seen me.
-Some of us have become friends.
-Most, not.
-My relationships have been in perpetual dysfunction.
-I'm usually single.

 I've come to decide something that I couldn't accept for a long time: that I can't neglect my life.
 Not just because it harms me; self-harm was never an issue.
 Personal well-being is secondary.
 I can tolerate pain.
 I'm hardy, I'm driven, I'm used to being alone.
 But no: the reality is, I can't neglect my life because it harms my work.
-Attention must be paid.

 What had been eating me?
 Anxiety, I thought.
 Fear, maybe.
 I went through a lot of explanations about it, but now I think - it resonates for me to say - it was depression.
 Outright, common depression.
 The kind I wasn't supposed to have, of course.